100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 docker-compose -f docker-compose-dev.yml build
 ```

 Please notice that we are using `-f docker-compose-dev.yml` - it is to point custom `yml` file.
-By default `docker-compose` is reading `yml` configuration file from `docker-compose.yml`.
+By default `docker-compose` is reading `yml` configuration file from `docker-compose.yml` (we keep default name for production setting).

 #### Run containers